 A prospective PhD Program Plan must be filed for review by the CHD before the beginning of spring recess during the student's second semester.
 A final PhD degree program must be submitted before Thanksgiving recess in the student's third semester.

 Each course must be passed with a grade of B- or better, and a B average must be maintained.
 Academic, but not financial, credit may be granted for graduate work done elsewhere, but only if those courses are approved by the Committee on Higher Degrees as part of the degree program and justification for inclusion has been provided.
-Ordinarily, three such courses is the maximum number that may be approved, and in many cases fewer than three will be accepted.
-Detailed requirements are available in the Policies of the CHD document.
+Ordinarily, three is the maximum number of such courses is the maximum number that may be approved, and in many cases fewer than three will be accepted.
+Detailed requirements are available in the the SEAS graduate policies pages.

 The first year is often spent primarily on coursework, although some students may begin research.
 The second year is typically divided between coursework and research, with coursework completed during the third year if necessary.